 Cheryl Francis is a Director of three corporate boards: Aon Corporation, Morningstar, and HNI Corporation.
 Cheryl was Executive Vice President and Chief Financial Officer of R.R.
 Donnelley and Sons Co. from 1995 to 2000.
 She oversaw all financial functions, including mergers and acquisitions, of this $5 billion print services company.
 Under her leadership, all major management processes were revised and aligned with value-based metrics; the business portfolio and capital structure were revamped; and shared services were introduced to increase transaction processing efficiency.
 Earlier in her career, Cheryl was Treasurer of FMC Corporation – its first woman officer – and an adjunct professor at the University of Chicago Booth School of Business.
 Cheryl received a BS Degree from Cornell University and MBA from University of Chicago Booth School of Business.

-Sheila Penrose is a director of McDonald’s Corp., Entrust Datacard Group, and JLL Inc., where she serves as Chairman of the Board.
+Sheila Penrose is a director of McDonald’s Corp. and JLL Inc., where she serves as Chairman of the Board.
 Sheila was the first woman on Northern Trust Corporation’s Management Committee, as President of Corporate and Institutional Services.
 She represented Northern Trust with the investor community, oversaw several acquisitions, and drove the bank’s global expansion.
 In the UK, Sheila was Economic Advisor at the British Treasury and Economics Lecturer at Central London Polytechnic.
 Sheila is a Trustee of the Chicago Council on Global Affairs, Rush University Medical Center, and Museum of Science and Industry, among other organizations.
 She received an economics degree and graduate diploma in education from University of Birmingham, England; a master’s degree from the London School of Economics; and attended the Executive Program at Stanford Graduate School of Business, where she later served on the Advisory Board.
-Sheila is a founding member of the 30% Club in the US, which advances women on corporate boards; Co-Chairman of the Trustees for Gender Parity at the World Economic Forum (Davos); and served on the Advisory Board of Catalyst, the leading research organization on women in corporate roles.
+Sheila is a founding member of the 30% Club in the US, which advances women on corporate boards; an advisor on Gender Parity at the World Economic Forum (Davos); and served on the Advisory Board of Catalyst, the leading research organization on women in corporate roles.

 Daniella Levitt, Executive Director, is responsible for the program’s strategic direction and development, curriculum and program delivery, as well as marketing and growth.
 Growing up in South Africa served as inspiration for Daniella’s drive around transformational change, and her belief that without taking significant risks, one does not achieve significant change for oneself or for others.
 Prior to joining Leading Women Executives, Daniella founded two companies — Ovation Global Strategies, which assists corporations with transformational change initiatives, inter-generational leadership and talent strategies, and risk strategies for organizational talent growth and innovation; and Daniella Levitt Enterprises, which focuses on development and advancement of women in the workplace.
 She is the author of Ready, Set…RISK! – a book about positive strategies and tactics for women to turn career risk into opportunity.
 Daniella speaks regularly about these and other related topics to corporations and at conferences.
 She was a Senior Vice President at Aon Consulting and a Senior Manager at Deloitte Consulting following the start of her career at Andersen Consulting in South Africa.
 Daniella is a member of the Human Resources Management Association of Chicago.
 She currently serves as a Board member of Access Community Health Network and the Chicago Sinfonietta.